 Noppin are a well-established shopping service, with over 8 years of experience, so you know they’ll be reliable.
 The website is a bit confusing, but there’s lots of information and they seem very helpful.
-Frainy used them for a doll pre-order and wrote a review on her blog.
+There’s a useful, if quite old, blog post on how to use Noppin at Kofuji.

 Tenso is slightly different in that once you’re registered and approved, you buy the products yourself, using Tenso’s HQ as your shipping address.
 This is great if you’re ordering something with a lot of options, like clothing, if you want to grab a pre-order before it sells out or if you just like to impulse buy!
-Again it’s not the easiest site to navigate, but Sara Mari at Moments Like Diamonds has posted an in-depth review.
+This is the site I use myself and I’ve shared a how to guide.
+Sara Mari at Moments Like Diamonds also has an in-depth review.

 White Rabbit Express offer both services so they can shop for you, and also receive items you’ve bought yourself.
-Their homepage shows what products people have been buying through them, which is both fun to browse through and slightly dangerouns (so many amazing things!).
-You can also buy popular products direct through their White Rabbit Japan store.
+Their homepage shows what products people have been buying through them, which is both fun to browse through and slightly dangerous as it might give you ideas!
+You can also buy popular products direct through their OMG Japan store.

-Have you used a shopping service?
+Have you used a Japan shopping service?
 Let us know how you got on.